makyo/writing/posts/tasting/_posts/2016-03-22-misty-peaks-spring-mountain-2015-puer.markdown

 I rinsed the tea twice for about 15 seconds each time.
 The scent off the lid of the gaiwan was a lot of dried apricot, plum, some camphor, and the distinct scent of raking leaves in autumn.
 Very pleasant, a total opposite from those bland, muddy tuochas I had before.

+I started steeping at 10 seconds, and went up five seconds for each steep.

 ![The soup](/assets/tasting/mp-s15-3.jpg)

 ### Steeps 1 and 2